im-sticky/im-sticky.github.io/src/blog-posts/outer-wilds-experiences.md

 ---
-title: You have to play Outer Wilds
+title: Outer Wilds is a beautiful game
 description: Thoughts on Outer Wilds as a game and my experiences playing it.
 slug: outer-wilds-experiences
 date: 2021-08-02